Who is eligible?

 For an initial grant, thorough application details and letters of support help us to have a greater understanding of your need.
 For an incremental grant, thorough feedback with an update as to your health status and treatment plan helps us to keep us informed.
 We require receipts verifying use of funds and the completion of the an anonymous online survey before additional grant funding will be considered.

 I have more than one child struggling with Lyme, how do I apply?

 Each child must have a separate application and doctor letter.
 Parents may complete the application for their children.
 If awarded a grant we require each child has their own pledge form, individual feedback, and survey.

 What is required for the doctor letter demonstrating medical eligibility?

 LymeLight Foundation will determine medical eligibility with the help of the applicant’s treating physician.
 The doctor’s letter must be on his/her letterhead and must verify the diagnosis of Lyme disease and include the applicant’s name, date of birth and a brief case history.
 A positive lab test does not replace the need for a doctor letter.
-A treating physician is defined as a Lyme-literate MD, ND, DO or NP (CNME accredited).
+A treating physician is defined as a Lyme-literate MD, ND, DO or NP.
+NDs must be CNME accredited.
 The grant application is not complete and eligible for consideration by the Board of Directors until LymeLight receives the doctor letter.

 Should I check in with LymeLight while my grant application is in process?